yuezk/postcss-filter-gradient/README.md

 Default: `true`

 IE filter doesn't support angular gradient.
-By default, when processing the angular gradient, we will convert the angular to its closest direction.
+By default, when processing the angular gradient, we will convert the angle to its closest direction.
 You can disable this feature by setting this option to `false`.

 ## Limitation